-\item \textbf{Quantum oracles:} While oracles are not specifically a quantum physics problem, it is nevertheless a crucial component.
+\item \textbf{Quantum oracles:} While oracles are not specifically a quantum hardware problem, it is nevertheless a crucial component.
 To apply and assess any quantum algorithm in practice, it is needed to holistically consider the oracle as well, the part considered as a black-box in the original formulation.
 When all of the details of a quantum circuit or algorithm is not known, or when certain gates depend on the specific initial value of the qubits, the oracle as a useful technique.
 A famous example is the Bernstein-Vazirani algorithm, which is shown in Figure~\ref{bernstein}, where the content of the oracle in the circuit changes in view of the initial state of the qubits.
 For instance, for the initial qubit state \(\ket{Q_0Q_1}=\ket{00}\), the black box turns in a CNOT-gate where \(\ket{Q_1}\) is the control qubit and \(\ket{Q_2}\) is the target qubit, leading to a final result of \(\ket{Q_0Q_1}=\ket{01}\) for this particular initial state.

 \item \textbf{Variational heuristics:} More recently a lot of focus has been on variational heuristics where a parametric circuit is trained on a quantum computer using a classical optimiser.
 Lack of universality of quantum software constraints the evolution of important quantum algorithms such as Variational Quantum Eigensolver (VQE) and Quantum Approximate Optimisation Algorithm (QAOA).
 We need substantial research being done in that direction to reach wide adoption of these tools.